v0rl0x/Golang-url-and-ip-Title-and-Header-fetcher/README.md

 ## To use the program:

-ips.txt | ./banner -p portnumber -o outputfile -t threadcount -b "headerdata/bannerdata" -title "titledata"
+ips.txt | ./banner -p portnumber -o outputfile -t threadcount -b "headerdata/bannerdata" -title "titledata" -url "urldata"

+NOTE: Url data will try to input a url such as http://1.1.1.1/db_backup/ for example -url "/db_backup/" to the IP or any other data.
+It is recommended to also put a title data in there or you will get false positives for example -title "Index of /db_backup" with the URL flag option.

 Script will automatically output header data/banner data and title data if command line arg isn't specified.